brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 An inquiry into the nature and causes of the Wealth of Nations

 - describes an invisible hand that guides markets
-  - producers and consumers acting in their own narrow interest will create an overall benefit to society
+  - producers and consumers acting in self-interest will create an overall benefit to society
+- Book IV, "Of Systems of Political EconomyO
-- critiques mercantilism
+  - critiques mercantilism and its protectionist tariffs, keeping of large gold reserves, and other tenets of mercantilism
 - monopolies lead to increased prices
 - superiority of industry over agriculture
 - described potato-eaters as stronger and more beautiful than bread-eaters
 - introduced labor theory of value and comparative advantage
+- first chapter
-- first chapter uses the pin-making industry to model division of labor
+  - uses the example of a pin factory to illustrate that  division of labor
+- final chapters
+  - argue for progressive taxation
+- rent is "the highest which the tenant can afford... in the actual circumstances of the land"
+- third section on the "Progress of Opulence"
+  - after explaining the "natural progress of opulence",
+  - claims the fall of the Roman Empire discouraged agriculture in Europe
+- fourth section
+  - describes the motivations behind establishing colonies
+- one section
+  - describes how the working poor have a mental torpor that make them incapable of "rational conversation", "tender sentiment", or "just judgement"

 The Theory of Moral Sentiments